List of accidents and incidents involving the Grumman A-6 Intruder: 1966

+20 June

-A-6A Intruder BuNo 152605 destroyed June 20 1966 when collided with A-6A Intruder BuNo 152602, also of VMA(AW)-242 US Marine Corps.
-The two planes were on a bombing practice on Tangier Target Range.
-After the last practice run, during the join up, aircraft BuNo 152605 struck BuNo 152602 in its wing root area.
-One aircraft crashed into Chesapeake Bay, Virginia, the other caught fire and crashed into a housing area of Buckroe Beach, Virginia, killing a mother and her baby on the ground as well as injuring over 40 people on the ground.
+A-6A Intruder BuNo 152605 was destroyed on June 20, 1966, when it collided with A-6A Intruder BuNo 152602, also of VMA(AW)-242, US Marine Corps.
+The two planes were on a bombing practice on the Tangier Target Range.
+After the last practice run, during the join-up, aircraft BuNo 152605 struck BuNo 152602 in its wing root area.
+One aircraft crashed into Chesapeake Bay, Virginia; the other caught fire and crashed into a housing area of Buckroe Beach, Virginia, killing a mother and her baby on the ground as well as injuring over 40 people on the ground.

-From an Associated Press Article, dated 21 June 1966:
+From an Associated Press article, dated 21 June 1966: